joshi-chinmay-016/RecoverX/README.md

 ## Overview

-RecoverX is an autonomous AI revenue-recovery platform for the Razorpay AI Internship challenge.
+RecoverX is an autonomous AI revenue-recovery platform.
 Phase 1 establishes the financial event foundation that all later phases depend on, implementing a production-quality backend capable of receiving Razorpay webhook events, verifying authenticity, handling duplicate delivery safely, and maintaining normalized payment state.

 ## Phase 1 Architecture